etwk/blog/content/lists/books.md

 - [ ] Stop Waiting, Start Investing: Build Wealth With 10 Minutes Of Work (Ryan King) #beginner
 - [ ] How Not To Invest: The ideas, numbers, and behaviors that destroy wealth - and how to avoid them (Barry Ritholtz)
 - [ ] Dividend Investing: Dependable Income to Navigate All Market Environments (Jenny Harrington)
+- [ ] Poor Charlie’s Almanack: The Essential Wit and Wisdom of Charles T. Munger (Charles Munger) #biography #must
+- Charles D. Ellis
+	- [ ] Winning the Loser's Game: Timeless Strategies for Successful Investing
+	- [ ] Rethinking Investing: A Very Short Guide to Very Long-Term Investing
+- [ ] The Wealth Ladder: Proven Strategies for Every Step of Your Financial Life (Nick Maggiulli)

 ### Monetary
 - [ ] The Ascent of Money: A Financial History of the World (Niall Ferguson)